a little About Me

 Bachelor’s Degree in Women’s Studies - Temple University (Philadelphia, PA)

 Associate’s Degree in Photography - Antonelli Institute (Erdenheim, PA)

 About Out of the Woods Therapy:

-"Out of the Woods Therapy" was inspired by Dr. James Rentz.
+The name of my practice, "Out of the Woods Therapy," was inspired by Dr. James Rentz.
 He was an incredible teacher, clinical supervisor, and one of my greatest influences as a therapist.

-I wanted a name for my practice that would remind me of him daily.
+I wanted a name for my practice that really meant something to me personally.

 During his lectures, Dr. Rentz often used the phrase, “We’re not out of the woods yet” when talking about the importance of the work we do in the field of mental health.
 The irony was that there were few places Dr. Rentz would rather be than in the middle of a forest.
 It's kind of like that for a lot of us Asheville residents - we may love being outdoors and in the woods, but not in that metaphorical sense of feeling lost.

 The name Out of the Woods Therapy makes me think about how things can happen sometimes in life that feel overwhelming and a person can start to feel lost and really stuck.
 We all have moments when we could use an ally, a guide, or someone to simply accept us for who we are and where we are in our lives.
-We may need someone to help us find the way back to movement and stability during those times.
+We may need someone to help us find the way back to movement and stability during those times and to remind us that post-traumatic growth is possible.
 The name of my practice is dedicated to honoring those moments and, of course, to honor Dr. Rentz as one of the most compassionate human beings I’ve ever known.